BlueM/cliclick/README.markdown

 cliclick Overview
 =========================

 cliclick (short for “Command Line Interface Click”) is a tool for executing mouse- and keyboard-related actions from the shell/Terminal.
-It is written in Objective-C and runs on OS X 10.6 or later.
+It is written in Objective-C and runs on OS X 10.9 or later.

-For more information or for downloading a compiled binary, please take a look at [cliclick’s homepage](http://www.bluem.net/jump/cliclick/)
+For more information or for downloading a compiled binary, please take a look at [cliclick’s homepage](https://www.bluem.net/jump/cliclick/)

-Author: Carsten Blüm, Website: [www.bluem.net](http://www.bluem.net/)
+Author: Carsten Blüm, Website: [www.bluem.net](https://www.bluem.net/)

 Usage
 ---------
 To get a quick first impression, this is what you will get when you invoke `cliclick -h`:

     USAGE
-      cliclick [-m <mode>] [-f <file>] [-w <num>] [-r] command1 [command2] [...]
+      cliclick [-r] [-m <mode>] [-d <target>] [-e <num>] [-f <file>] [-w <num>] command1 [command2] [...]

     OPTIONS
       -r          Restore initial mouse location when finished -m <mode>   The mode can be either “verbose” (cliclick will print a description of each action to stdout just before it is performed) or “test” (cliclick will only print the description, but not perform the action)
+      -d <target> Specify the target when using the “p” (“print”) command.
+                  Possible values are: stdout, stderr, clipboard or the path to a file (which will be overwritten if it exists).
+                  By default (if option not given), stdout is used for printing -e <easing> Set an easing factor for mouse movements.
+The higher this value is (default: 0), the more will mouse movements seem “natural” or “human-like”, which also implies: will be slower.
+                  If this option is used, the actual speed will also depend on the distance between the start and the end position, i.e. the time needed for moving will be higher if the distance is larger.
       -f <file>   Instead of passing commands as arguments, you may instead specify a file from which cliclick will read the commands (or stdin, when - is given as filename).
                   Each line in the file is expected to contain a command in the same format/syntax as commands given as arguments at the shell.
 Additionally, lines starting with the hash character # are regarded as comments, i.e.: ignored.
 Leading and trailing whitespace is ignored, too.
       -w <num>    Wait the given number of milliseconds after each event.
                   If you find that you use the “wait” command too often, using -w could make things easier.
 Please note that “wait” is not affected by -w.
 This means that invoking “cliclick -w 200 wait:500” will wait for 700 milliseconds.
                   The default (and minimum) value for -w is 20.
       -V          Show cliclick version number and release date -o          Open version history in a browser
       -n          Send a donation

     COMMANDS
     To use cliclick, you pass an arbitrary number of commands as arguments.
 A command consists of a command identifier (a string that tells cliclick what kind of action to perform) and usually one or more arguments to the command, which are separated from the command identifier with a colon.
 Example: “c:123,456” is the command for clicking (the “c” is the command identifier for clicking) at the position with x coordinate 123 and y coordinate 456.
 See below for a list of all commands and the arguments they expect.